vampirewalrus/recipes/condiments/blueberry-jam.md

 This is a very simple low-sugar jam (well, technically compote), with only three essential ingredients: blueberries (frozen is fine!), maple syrup, and apple cider vinegar.
 You can add a pinch of xanthan gum to thicken it, as well, and I also add some other aromatic ingredients (spices, vanilla, and lemon oil).

-This recipe works with almost any frozen fruit: blueberry, mango, peach, you name it!
-(Although my attempts at strawberry have turned out a bit fruit-rollup-y.)
+This recipe works with almost any frozen fruit.
 The best so far have been wild blueberries from Atlantic Canada, Quebec, or Maine; most of the wild blueberry crop is frozen so check the freezer section.
 This is also great as a hot pepper jam!
 Just add fresh hot peppers to your level of tolerance, or a bit of hot sauce.
 Note that the heat of fresh peppers will start to mellow after a few days.

-Note: Like most other low-sugar jams, this is *not* a recipe designed for canning and long-term storage.
-You should aim to consume this within a week or so, it won't keep forever.

 Makes: about 1 cup of jam.